nightscout/trio-docs/docs/EN/operate/build.md

 * Brings down any updates about the state of the submodule repositories from GitHub, e.g., `Fetching submodule XXXX` repeated for each submodule
 * Merges any changes from GitHub into your local copy of the Trio workspace
-* For each submodule, updates the version to match that selected in GitHub, see [Submodule Update](#submodule-update) for more details
+* For each submodule, it updates the version to match the one selected in GitHub, see [Submodule Update](#submodule-update) for more details

 There can be errors in several places, for example: